scipy-conference/scipy_proceedings/papers/leonardo_uieda/leonardo_uieda.rst

 The authors were
 supported in this research by
 a scholarship (L. Uieda) from
-Coordenação de Aperfeiçoamento de Pessoal de Nível Superior (CAPES) and a fellowship (V.C.F.
-Barbosa) from
+Coordenação de Aperfeiçoamento de Pessoal de Nível Superior (CAPES), a scholarship (V.C.
+Oliveira Jr) from
-Conselho Nacional de Desenvolvimento Científico e Tecnológico (CNPq), Brazil.
+Conselho Nacional de Desenvolvimento Científico e Tecnológico (CNPq), and a fellowship (V.C.F.
+Barbosa) from CNPq.
 Additional support for the authors was provided by the Brazilian agencies